Olympic champ Semenya did not get a fair hearing in sex eligibility case, human rights court rules

 Swiss court's lack of rigor

-The key legal point in Semenya's win was that the Swiss Federal Court had not carried out a “rigorous judicial review” that was required because Semenya had no choice but to pursue her case through the CAS's “mandatory and exclusive jurisdiction.” the Strasbourg judges ruled.
+The key legal point in Semenya's win was that the Swiss Federal Court had not carried out a “rigorous judicial review.”
+This was required because Semenya had no choice but to pursue her case through the CAS's “mandatory and exclusive jurisdiction.” the Strasbourg judges ruled.

 Governing bodies of sports oblige athletes and national federations to take their disputes to the sports court in the International Olympic Committee's home city Lausanne.